-For new students applying for admission to Kinkaid for the 2017-2018 school year, the financial aid application and supporting materials are due on February 27, 2018.
-Your application for Kinkaid financial aid on “SSS by NAIS” will close at midnight on February 27, 2018, and late or incomplete applications, which includes required documents, will not be accepted or considered by the committee.
+For students applying for admission and current students planning to re-enroll with Kinkaid for the 2020-2021 school year, the financial aid application and supporting materials are due on January 10, 2020.
+Your application for Kinkaid financial aid on “SSS by NAIS” will close at midnight on January 10, 2020, and late or incomplete applications, which includes required documents, will not be accepted or considered by the committee.

 Admission at Kinkaid is need-blind, so a request for financial aid has no impact on admission application(s).

 The financial aid process consists of submitting a financial aid application and required financial documents to SSS by NAIS for review by the Financial Aid Committee.